 Meet with leaders of healthcare institutions in your community

 Find out about the board meetings

-Send letter to board members
+Send a letter to board members

-Send letter to CEO of the hospital
+Send a letter to the CEO of the hospital

 Check out our list of questions to ask, including:

 Work with regulators -- become a watchdog.
 If you have a complaint about the quality of the medical care you or a loved one received at a hospital, first contact your hospital's patient advocate.
 Inform regulatory agencies of any wrongdoing or your concerns about the healthcare services provided in your.
 Contact politicians and regulatory agencies.